 GROWING OLD: Ask two people to pretend they are very old.
 Insert cotton balls in their ears, dim the lights, and ask them to converse with each other.
 Give them a topic, eg, “Discuss what is going on in your life.”
 SHARE.

 By this time I’m snickering and kicking the desk, and the TA looks my way.
 I ignore her because it just gets better:

-My hysterical laughter unnerves the TA; I apologize for disrupting her computer game and continue to pound the desk while screeching.
+My hysterical laughter unnerves the TA; I apologize for disrupting her computer game and continue to pound the desk while screeching with uncontrollable laughter.
 Outside the building the sunlight suddenly withdraws, and a group of short football players in squash yellow jerseys and brown pants fades against the gravel practice field.
 Heavy gray clouds loom between the oleanders which border the building and the low roof overhang outside.

 Empires eventually disintegrate, but the American Empire will be the first to be taken down by idiot psychologists and not a barbarian horde.